sfc-gh-mgreil/openflow-local-demo/README.md

 # NiFi
 NIFI_USER=admin
 NIFI_PASS=your_password

 2. Extensions & Drivers
 Place the Snowflake NARs in:

-bash
-Kopieren
-Bearbeiten
 ./nifi-extensions/

 Place the JDBC JARs in:

-bash
-Kopieren
-Bearbeiten
 ./nifi-lib/
 Required: